jimmy-xiaoke-shen/csci335/assignments/extra_credit1_2.md

 40 + 10 + 40 = 90 points

-For the proof of your participation, screenshot the ranking page after the contest will be fine.
+For the proof of your participation, screenshot of the ranking page after the contest will be fine.
 Happy coding and good luck.